-- 7.1 Occasionally an individual might find themselves in a situation which could be misinterpreted, or might appear compromising to others.
+7.1 Occasionally an individual might find themselves in a situation which could be misinterpreted, or might appear compromising to others.
 Equally, an individual may, for whatever reason, have behaved in a manner which, on reflection, they consider falls below the standard set out in the Code of Conduct.
 In these instances an individual may wish to self-report and this is encouraged.

-This can be positive for a number of reasons: - it enables a potentially difficult issue to be addressed at the earliest opportunity; - it demonstrates awareness of the expected behavioural standards and selfawareness as to the individual's own actions or how they could be perceived; and - it is an important means of maintaining a culture where everyone aspires to the highest standards of conduct and behaviour. - 7.2 Any individual who wishes to self-report should speak with their setting's DSL.
+This can be positive for a number of reasons:

+- it enables a potentially difficult issue to be addressed at the earliest opportunity; - it demonstrates awareness of the expected behavioural standards and selfawareness as to the individual's own actions or how they could be perceived; and - it is an important means of maintaining a culture where everyone aspires to the highest standards of conduct and behaviour. - 7.2 Any individual who wishes to self-report should speak with their Headteacher (or Trust DSL if they are Central Services staff).

-8 Initial Response to a Low-Level Concern
+8 Initial Response

-- 8.1 In the event that a low-level concern is raised, the Academy DSL and Trust DSL will discuss the concern with the Headteacher and the Human Resources Director.
-The information will be reviewed to determine whether the behaviour: - i. is entirely consistent with the Trust's Code of Conduct and the law; - ii. constitutes a low-level concern; - iii. is serious enough to consider a referral to the LADO; or - iv. when considered with any other low-level concerns that have previously been raised about the same individual, should be reclassified as an allegation and referred to the LADO/other relevant external agencies. - 8.2 Where necessary, the Trust will seek the advice of the LADO (maintaining the anonymity of the individual where possible). - 8.3 The appropriate DSL will speak with the individual about whom the low-level concern has been raised (unless advised not to do so by the LADO/other relevant external agencies, where they have been contacted).
+8.1 The Trust DSL and Head of HR will discuss the concern (with the Headteacher if involved).
+The information will be reviewed to determine whether the behaviour:

+- i. is entirely consistent with the Trust's Code of Conduct and the law; - ii. constitutes a low-level concern; - iii. is serious enough to consider a referral to the LADO; or - iv. when considered with any other low-level concerns that have previously been raised about the same individual, should be reclassified as an allegation and referred to the LADO/other relevant external agencies. - 8.2 Where necessary, the Trust will seek the advice of the LADO (maintaining the anonymity of the individual where possible). - 8.3 An appropriate individual will speak with the adult about whom the concern has been raised (unless advised not to do so by the LADO/other relevant external agencies, where they have been contacted).